-The frame stroller mentioned on the previous page is a wonderful *general purpose* item for the first year and a must-have for air travel).
-But later in the first year of life, when your baby-in-car-seat becomes too heavy to carry), you’ll probably want a real stroller (i.e., medium- or full-size stroller) that can take you into the toddler/preschool years.
+The frame stroller mentioned on the previous page is a wonderful *general purpose* item for the first year (and a must-have for air travel).
+But later in the first year of life, when your baby-in-car-seat becomes too heavy to carry, you’ll need a real stroller (i.e., medium- or full-size stroller) that can take you into the toddler/preschool years.
 What’s the best stroller, you ask?
 It depends on which type you’re after…

 In my opinion, these are the top five criteria when selecting your long-term (aka one-and-done) full-sized stroller.
 See also: Best City Strollers.

 Meaning: Do you have a garage at ground level that you can roll right out of?
 Or perhaps you live in a walk-up apartment (stairs, no elevator)?
 Think about where you will keep the stroller and how you will get it outside each time.

 This is probably the most important factor to consider (e.g., size and WEIGHT).
 If you need a super lightweight stroller to carry up and down stairs and such, you may just want a simple umbrella stroller or a travel stroller.